Localization of 3d $\mathcal{N}=2$ Supersymmetric Theories on $S^1 \times D^2$: Introduction

 \section{Introduction}

 After the prominent work by Pestun \cite{Pestun:2007rz}, various supersymmetric gauge theories on curved spacetimes have been investigated and rigid supersymmetries on these backgrounds have been constructed.
-By evaluating fixed point sets of supersymmetries combined with the method of localization, one can calculate exact partition functions of these supersymmetric theories.
-For example, round sphere $S^3$ \cite{Kapustin:2009kz, Jafferis:2010un, Hama:2010av} and ellipsoid $S^3_b$ \cite{Hama:2011ea} are investigated as suitable backgrounds of three dimensional supersymmetric theories.
-The superconformal index on $S^1 \times S^2$ \cite{Kim:2009wb, Imamura:2011su} is also analyzed to count the number of BPS operators and extract topological data in mathematical physics applications.
+By evaluating fixed point sets of supersymmetric transformations combined with the method of localization, one can calculate exact partition functions of these supersymmetric theories.
+For example, a round sphere $S^3$ \cite{Kapustin:2009kz, Jafferis:2010un, Hama:2010av} and an ellipsoid $S^3_b$ \cite{Hama:2011ea} were investigated as suitable backgrounds of three dimensional (3d) supersymmetric theories.
+The superconformal indices on $S^1 \times S^2$ were studied in \cite{Kim:2009wb, Imamura:2011su}, which count the number of BPS operators.
 These functions play important roles in studying M5-branes, IR dualities among supersymmetric theories and the AdS/CFT correspondence.